Fitness expenses that are tax deductible: Tax write offs for personal trainers

 How to claim personal trainer tax deductions

-When claiming personal trainer tax deductions, the IRS looks for two basic things:
+When claiming personal trainer tax deductions, the IRS looks for two things from tax payers:

 1. Can you prove you incurred the expense?